GummyJum/GummyJum.github.io/about.md

 title: About
 ---

-This is a place for me to store current projects, repair broken dreams and create future noise.
+This is a place for me to store and review projects.

 I have the following interests (from the oldest to the newest):